February 2022

 The rock formations inside the partial cave

 We were truly blown away by the beauty of this place … and bonus, we were lucky enough to have the caves to ourselves to explore!
-The colour of the rocks (against the blue sky) were really unbelievable beautiful.
+The colour of the rocks (against the blue sky) was really unbelievable beautiful.
 Don’t miss this when you’re in the area!

 Rock Art Site: